Fr. Roger J. Landry

 - In today’s first reading, St. Paul wants to help those in Philippi and us here to make that choice.
 He encourages us to live as prudent children of the light, as good stewards of the gift of life God has given us, by joining with others in being imitators of him and observing those who conduct themselves according to the model we find in him, who based his entire life of Christ.
 Specifically he was urging us to model ourselves on his cruciform following of the Crucified Lord.
 In his Letter to the Galatians, St. Paul would say that his sole boast was in the Cross of Christ by which the world was crucified to him and him to the world.
 He would say that he had been crucified with Christ and the life he was now living in the flesh he was living by faith in the Son of God who died for him and gave himself up for him.
 He would say (to the Corinthians) that Christ and the Cross is the power and glory of God, because the Cross is not so much a symbol and instrument of pain but of the love that allows one to sacrifice and suffer so much for others.
 While the way of the Cross is the path of sanctity, however, St. Paul tells us “even in tears,” “many … conduct themselves as enemies of the cross of Christ.
 Their end is destruction.
 Their God is their stomach; their glory is in their ‘shame.’
 Their minds are occupied with earthly things.”
 Rather than lovers of Christ and the Cross, they are enemies of it, who make pleasure their god, who glory in their shameful sins, who are on the road of destruction because their minds and hearts obsess about this worldly treasure.
 There remain many enemies of the Cross of Christ today.
 But we, as children of the light, as honest stewards, are called to be friends, lovers, of Christ on the Cross.
 St. Paul describes what our end should be and where our mind and heart should be directed: to God in heaven.
 He says to the people of the Roman Colony of Philippi, where many had become citizens after serving 21 years in the Roman Army and valued that gift as much as St. Paul did having been born in Tarsus, that we should remember that “our citizenship is in heaven, and from it we also await a savior, the Lord Jesus Christ.”
 To remember our heavenly citizenship is a great means to keep stoked our hunger for heaven.
 It helps us to keep our eyes fixed on the goal, because doing so also makes it possible for us more easily to love the Cross.
 Even when we struggle to want the Cross and the death to which it leads because our mortal flesh fears the pain and the suffering, St. Paul encourages us by remembering the grace of God who “will change our lowly body to conform with his glorified Body by the power that enables him also to bring all things into subjection to himself.”
 God has the strength to help subject our appetites to his holy will.
 This is the means by which we will be able to “stand firm in the Lord.”

 - Today we celebrate a saint who was a great example of a good steward of her life who always remembered her citizenship, lived as a friend of Christ on the Cross, and sought with all her being to help others sanctify their hungers for the triune God.
 The great Carmelite, Saint Elisabeth of the Trinity (1880-1906) is someone who prudently used her gift of time and prepared a powerful account of the stewardship of her life.
 She’s particularly inspirational for Christians in this month of November because she wasn’t born a saint.
 She needed God’s help and strength to overcome a ferocious temper.
 Her mother told her that, because of her strong personality, she would either become a terror or a saint.
 A big change took place with her first Confession at the age of seven.
 It brought her what she called her “conversion” and from that point forward she vowed to become a “sweet, patient and obedient daughter.”
-Like St. Paul tried to bring the first Christians in the Church of Rome to the obedience of faith, the Holy Spirit helped her.
+The Holy Spirit helped her.
 After she received Jesus in Holy Communion at the age of 11, a further change happened in her, as she began to treasure the incredible gift of Jesus within her.
 A great pianist and award winner at the Dijon Conservatory, she started to use her musical abilities as a wise steward for God’s glory rather than her own, by singing in two Church choirs.
 She would eventually say that she wanted to do all things for the praise of God’s glory.
 She began teaching Catechism so that others would share the same holy desire.
 She lived just 250 yards from a Discalced Carmelite Monastery and she wanted to enter there in order to serve God with everything she had, a response to a calling she discerned God had given her.
 Her mother resisted for several years, but finally relented.
 Elizabeth entered at 21, where she would live for five years, until she would die of Addison’s disease at the age of 26.
 She recognized she could serve the Lord as a good steward in the little things of each day, saying, “I find Him everywhere while doing the wash as well as while praying.”
 She became known as the “prophet of the presence of God.”
 She sought to unite everything to God, knowing that in grace God was dwelling within her.
 Saint Elizabeth’s beautiful prayer about God’s dwelling within us in grace is contained for us in paragraph 260 of the Catechism of the Catholic Church describing how God’s plan for us is not only to enter into the perfect unity of the Trinity in heaven, but to become a dwelling place of God now, following through on Jesus’ promise that if we love him and keep his word, the Father will love us and the Trinity will come to us and make a dwelling place within us.
 “O my God,” she wrote, “Trinity whom I adore, help me forget myself entirely so to establish myself in you, unmovable and peaceful as if my soul were already in eternity.
 May nothing be able to trouble my peace or make me leave you, O my unchanging God, but may each minute bring me more deeply into your mystery!
 Grant my soul peace.
 Make it your heaven, your beloved dwelling and the place of your rest.
 May I never abandon you there, but may I be there, whole and entire, completely vigilant in my faith, entirely adoring, and wholly given over to your creative action.”
 That’s a practical reality of standing firm in the Lord, as St. Paul calls us to do today!
 She accepted her own immense sufferings as a gift from God and invested them for great “commissions,” uniting herself with Christ on the Cross and allowing herself to join Christ in the salvation of souls, making up what was lacking in his sufferings for the sake of his body the Church.
 She wasn’t afraid to die, saying, “I am going to Light, to Love, to Life,” because in this world, within her, she was regularly communing with that same Light, Love and Life.
 Before Saint Elizabeth died, she said, “I think that in Heaven my mission will be to draw souls by helping them to go out of themselves in order to cling to God by a wholly simple and loving movement, and to keep them in this great silence within which will allow God to communicate Himself to them and to transform them into Himself.”
 Her work is to pray that we will be kept by God in the silence of prayerful union that will transform our whole life progressively into communion with God, so that we will by the power of the Holy Spirit and following the command of Jesus go out of ourselves to bring others into that same communion with God and with us.
 She’s praying for us and the whole Church now that we will become these prudent children of light obedient by word and deed and by the power of the Holy Spirit.

 - The Lord who calls us as true children of the light is prepared to give us all the help he knows we need to do so.
 He is about to feed us with himself, the greatest treasure in the world, and to send the same Holy Spirit who will soon convert bread and wine into his Body and Blood to renew us in our divine filiation so that we might truly call out “Abba, Father!” and live in accordance with that dignity.
 He is coming to dwell within us.
 Today as we prepare to receive him, we ask him to grant us that help he knows we need to to imitate his own wisdom and way of life, to approach him who is Light, Love and Life, so that, when it comes time for us to render an account of all the blessings of life he has given us, he may praise us eternally for acting shrewdly and, together with all those we’ve helped through sharing God’s generosity as good and faithful stewards, we may be welcomed by him with St. Elizabeth of the Trinity into his eternal home!